HomeSite Map

 On June 4th, 1969, Apple Records released a new Beatles single in the US, “The Ballad Of John And Yoko” backed with “Old Brown Shoe.”
 While Beatles' fans were inundated with singles on the charts in 1964, even occupying the entire top five positions on the Billboard Hot 100 in April of that year, it was quite unusual by 1969 standards to have more than one single by the group in the charts at the same time.
 “Get Back / Don't Let Me Down” had just been released on May 5th, their previous single “Hey Jude” having been released more than eight months earlier.

 However, although “Get Back” was occupying the #1 position on the American Billboard Hot 100, John insisted on releasing his autobiographical “Ballad Of John And Yoko” as soon as possible to chronicle their recent exploits before it was old news.
-That being the case, John's song got all of the attention and peaked at #8 on the Billboard Hot 100, while George's impressive “Old Brown Shoe” unfortunately failed to make the chart at all.
+That being the case, John's song got all of the attention and peaked at #8 on the Billboard Hot 100, while George's most impressive “Old Brown Shoe” unfortunately failed to make the chart at all.

 The "Ballad Of John And Yoko / Old Brown Shoe" single was also made available in a new format called "Pocket Discs."
 These four inch flexible discs were manufactured by Americom Corporation in New York and made available to consumers either from store counter displays or vending machines for 50 cents.
 While it was claimed that the sound quality of these thin flexible discs were every bit as good as vinyl, the shallow grooves could not contain the same amount of audible information.
 Interestingly, the label on this release states "Prod. by W. Miller" instead of George Martin as on the "Hey Jude" pocket disc.
 This is undoubtedly a reference to Bill Miller, Capitol's handler of foreign artists.
 Beatles "Pocket Discs" are highly collectible today.